BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 Imports are equally awkward.
 Every time a module is imported it is imported fresh.
 Meaning that if A.jl and B.jl are in the same application and import C.jl.
-There will be a conflict and an error with Julia, complaining that C.jl is already imported.
+There will be a conflict and an error with Julia complaining that C.jl is already imported.
 To get around this Julia developers import modules into a common parent and access them using a path like syntax.
 With `using ..C` meaning import the C.jl module that was required in my parent's scope... yikes.

 ### Will Julia become a mainstream language?

 In data science and academia, yes.
-In anything else, no.

-Julia is great at what it is designed to do.
-It doesn't need to be the next web development or app language.
-So don't try to force it.
-There are better languages out there for those things.

-That said though I really enjoyed learning Julia paradigms.
-It made a change to my usually sort programming and opened my mind to some novel concepts.
+Maybe third or fourth for popularity at it's height.
+But only because there seems to be a lot of money behind it.
+Well at least I assume there must be if Formula 1 cars are being sponsored by JuliaHub.

+In anything else, no. I was not convinced that Julia would help me solve any problems on the web or in game dev.
+It did introduce me to some novel concepts.
+But ultimately there was nothing there to convert me into a Julia developer.
+The main annoyances being around how modules work.
+I could never imagine building a large complicated system in a language that has such confusing code interop.